vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 ### Physical movement

-For the most part, since my return at 2 PM, I stayed seated on my chair and working on the table using my laptop.
+For the most part, since my return on 2023-08-23 at 2 PM, I stayed seated on my chair and working on the table using my laptop.
 For the first few hours, the exceptions were bathroom breaks, gauze changes, trips to take the ice pack in or out of the freezer.
 For my meal, I needed to do a few additional back-and-forth walks to get food out of the fridge, and after the meal to put it back in the fridge and wash my dishware.
+I was able to stick to a mostly similar routine the next day (2023-08-24).

 All in all, I was able to keep physical movement to a minimum, and it was smooth with no jerkiness and low injury risk.

 This is a sharp contrast to last time, when I made multiple pharmacy